tybottorff/bottorffdocs/notes/literature_notes.md

  - naive (autoreactive) T cell activation occurs in pancreatic lymph node following encounter with islet-derived autoantigens, then activated T cells migrate to pancreatic islets via circulation
  - CD8s most abundant leukocyte in islets of T1D patients, followed by macrophages, CD4s
  - islet autoantigens: preoproinsulin, insulin, IGRP, GAD65...
- - increased levels of islet MHC I expression is a hallmark of T1D, mice without MHC I on beta cells are protected from T1D
+ - increased levels of islet MHC I expression is a hallmark of T1D, mice without MHC I on β cells are protected from T1D
  - exhaustion sets in with the inability to fully clear an antigen, so T cells adjust proliferation and effector function to lower level (to minimize tissue damage while still mediating antigen control), with continued antigen presence T cells become more exhausted and eventually deleted following terminal exhaustion
  - antigen amount matters more than antigen strength in driving exhaustion, other driving factors of exhaustion include limited CD4 help, minimal costimulation during T cell priming, tissue microenvironment...
  - exhausted cells are epigenetically distinct, making reinvigoration ineffective (i.e. by ICB)